awslabs/amazon-kinesis-archiver/README.md

 Now that the funciton is set up, we need to tell it how data should be archived.
 Unfortunately we can't yet do this through AWS SAM, so we'll use the `tagStream.sh` script.
 The Kinesis Archiver knows how to archive data based on Tags that are placed on the source stream, which enables a single function to archive a virtually unlimited number of Kinesis Streams.
 To set the archive mode, simply run:

-`./setup <Stream Name> <Archive Mode> <region>` with the following options:
+`./bin/setup <Stream Name> <Archive Mode> <region>` with the following options:

 * Stream Name - the Name of the Kinesis Stream in the specified Region.
 Please note this is not the Stream ARN used previously
 * Archive Mode - one of `ALL` or `LATEST`.
 Archive Mode `ALL` will create a full record of all messages from the Stream. `LATEST` will only keep the last copy of a message on the basis of the supplied Stream Partition Key value
 * Region - the region where the Kinesis Stream is deployed

-Once done, you will be asked a series of questions about how the Archive should be stored in DynamoDB.
+Once done, you will be asked a series of questions about how the Archive should be stored in DynamoDB, including whether you want TTL expiration of archive data, and how many read and write IOPS to provision for the archive table.

 _Please note that this script requires that you have the [AWS Command Line Interface](https://aws.amazon.com/cli), and a node.js runtime installed on your system_.